-With either service, you also have the option of visiting an office, calling or using a mobile app to initiate a transfer.
-And once complete, they convert and deliver your money to a bank account or for cash pickup at locations worldwide.
+Both services also give the option to call, visit an office or use a mobile app to transfer money.
+After the transaction is complete it converts and delivers your money to a bank account or makes it available for cash pickup at any location worldwide.

 Who offers lower fees?

-Figuring out much you’ll pay to transfer money internationally can be muddied.
-Although most fees start at $5, they can be as much as $45 when paying by credit or debit card for cash pickup in certain countries.
-When sending money to high-traffic countries such as Mexico or India, however, some agents offer fee-free transfer options.
+Figuring out how much you’ll pay to transfer money internationally is tricky.
+Although most fees start at $5, they can be as much as $100 when paying by credit or debit card for cash pickup in certain countries.
+But when sending money to high-traffic countries such as Mexico or India, agents offer free transfer options.

-Fees vary depending on how much money you’re transferring, how you’re sending it and the country you’re sending it to.
-Unless you actually initiate a transfer, it’s not easy to find out up front how much you’ll pay.
-As an example, to send $1,000 to China from a bank account, you’ll pay $8 in fees; to pay for that same amount by credit or debit card, you’ll pay $48.
-To send $1,000 for cash pickup in the Philippines, it’s $4.99 from a bank account and $10 by credit or debit.
+Fees vary depending on how much you’re transferring, how you’re sending it and the country you’re sending it to.
+Unless you actually initiate a transfer, it’s challenging to find out how much you’ll pay.

 Who offers better exchange rates?

-Depending on the country you’re sending money to, a typical exchange rate at Western Union could be up to 6% above the mid-market rate.
-If you’re sending a large amount overseas, this means hundreds of dollars that goes straight into Western Union’s coffers.
+Depending on the country you’re sending money to, a typical exchange rate markup at Western Union can range between 2% to 4%.
+If you’re sending a large amount overseas, this means hundreds of dollars straight into Western Union’s coffers.